 2. Services.
 What services do you provide?
 Is it just one single service?
 Providing the same service over time is absolutely fine (and how the majority of independent contracting companies operate), but you need to remember that ‘you’ are not a service — ‘you’ are an employee of your business there to deliver an outcome requested of you by your employer (your company).

 Mitigation: Think about service outcomes and not people as resources; widen your income stream by offering different services (recruiting, consulting, training etc.); charge by service not by the person.

 3. Subcontracting.
 Have you ever used the services of another company to deliver on your behalf?
-Whilst this may appear to only relate to substitution, it also refers to other common services your company requires e.g. marketing, website building and office administration.
+Whilst this may appear to only relate to substitution, it also refers to other common services your company requires e.g. marketing, website building, and office administration.
 If you consider a genuine business, they will often both source and fulfil services depending on the client.
-This demonstrates that you are in business-to-business relationships and therefore handling contracts, payments and experiencing a level of financial risk.
+This demonstrates that you are in business-to-business relationships and therefore handling contracts, and payments and experiencing a level of financial risk.

 Mitigation: Engage with other businesses to support in service delivery; source contracts for your business and not just for you, as they can be fulfilled by subcontractors on your behalf; recruit or employ more than one person.

 4. Engagement.
 To me, this is the most important test as to whether you are legitimately in business — do your clients know the name of the company you are providing services through?
 If they don’t, you’ve got a problem as they may not even know you aren’t their staff!
 Whenever you strike up a business conversation with someone seeking your services, remember that you’re having the discussion as an owner, not an employee — be clear to them who they are speaking to in the conversation.
 This dynamic is especially interesting when engaging with recruiters who may source work for your company.